Skip to content

 • Palliative care

-The side effects of CBD oil
+Possible side effects of CBD oil

-“One of the most common myths about CBD oil is that because it’s derived from a plant it can’t do any harm,” says Hamish.
+"One of the most common myths about CBD oil is that because it’s derived from a plant it can’t do any harm,” says Hamish.
+However, CBD can have a range of impacts on the body, from impacting how other medications work, to increasing blood thinning, as well as impacting liver enzymes, if the dosage is high enough.

 • Difficulty concentrating and thinking